Twice-Baked Potatoes

 This post may contain affiliate links.
 Read my full disclosure policy.

-Rich, cheesy mashed potatoes baked in crispy potato skins, twice-baked potatoes make any meal special.
+Rich, cheesy mashed potatoes nestled in crispy potato skins, twice-baked potatoes elevate any meal to something special.

 Twice baked potatoes on parchment paper.

-Twice-baked potatoes are creamy, cheesy, mashed potatoes baked in crispy, salty potato skins.
-To make them, hot baked potatoes are cut in half and hollowed out, and the flesh is mashed with butter, cream, seasoning, egg yolks (yes, egg yolks!), cheese, and scallions.
-The filling is then mounded into the scooped-out potato skins and baked again to rewarm the flesh and crisp up the tops.
-Although twice-baked potatoes are easy to make, the potatoes take a long time to cook.
-The good news is that you can do the first bake and stuff the potatoes several days ahead of time or freeze them for up to 3 months.
-Then all you need to do is pop them in the oven for 30 minutes to finish the recipe, and you’ve got a decadent make-ahead side dish that will make any meal feel special.
+Twice-baked potatoes are the ultimate comfort food—creamy, cheesy mashed potatoes baked in crispy, salty potato skins.
+You start by making baked potatoes, then they’re halved, scooped out, and mashed with butter, cream, seasonings, egg yolks, cheese, and scallions.
+The filling is then piled back into the skins and baked again to reheat and crisp up the tops.
+You can prep them ahead or freeze for up to 3 months.
+Once filled, just pop them in the oven for 30 minutes for a decadent make-ahead side dish that makes any meal feel special.

-Twice-baked potatoes pair well with steak (see how to cook steak), steak au poivre, roast beef tenderloin, turkey, meatloaf, or roast chicken.
-What’s more, they are endlessly adaptable.
-You can top the potatoes with bacon (see how to cook bacon in the oven), swap the heavy cream for sour cream, mix in your favorite fresh herbs, or substitute all or part of the Cheddar for Gruyère, Parmigiano Reggiano, or blue cheese.
+Twice-baked potatoes pair beautifully with a simple steak, steak au poivre, beef tenderloin, roast turkey, meatloaf, or roast chicken.
+They’re also endlessly adaptable.
+Try topping them with bacon, swap the heavy cream for sour cream, mix in fresh herbs, or substitute some or all of the Cheddar with Gruyère, Parmigiano Reggiano, or blue cheese.

 What You’ll Need To Make Twice-Baked Potatoes